LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W04-D1-FunctionalTesting.md

 ## Overview of Functional Testing

 Functional tests confirm that a software application or system operates correctly.
-Functional testing focuses on testing the interface  of the application to ensure that all user stories for an application  have been correctly implemented.
+Functional testing focuses on <u>testing the user interface</u> of the application to ensure that all user stories for an application  have been correctly implemented.

 Functional testing is "Black box" (vs "White box" testing)